Harsh5784/Lazytrunk/readme.md

-# This is the json learning file
+# This is the  Javascript And JSON learning repository which i created while learning

-which Contains basic format of json for understanding
+This repo contains all the codes which i coded while learning